 - Make a damn great product.

-Here’re the three things you look for in a good manufacturer:
+Here are the three things you look for in a good manufacturer:

 Before I start working with anyone and before I even show them what I want them to make I ask to see examples of past work they’ve done.
-The quality of the end product is my priority, and I can judge from samples if they have the attention-to-detail that I need.
+The quality of the end product is my priority, and I can judge from samples if they have the attention to detail that I need.